We are a fire department providing fire control, emergency medical service, rescue, fire prevention, and education.

 The Station 34 campus also includes a state of the art 5-story training tower with a propane fueled "live burn" room, ventilation props, forcible entry props and repelling areas.
 The incorporated drill yard has a 27,000 gallon underground water tank with its own pump system that supplies two training hydrants, an auto extrication training area and larger ventilation prop with the added ability to change the pitch/angle of the "roof".

 Along with Station 34, NCFD also operates Stations 31 and 33.
 Station 31, built in 1984, is located in the southeast portion of the city and houses one engine and an AMR paramedic/transport ambulance.
-Station 33, in service since late 2017, is located in the northwest section of the city and houses a Ford F-550 custom pickup truck equipped with a 150-gallon water tank and paramedic equipment.
+Station 33, in service since late 2017, is located in the northwest section of the city and houses a two-person squad and a 12-hour AMR paramedic/transport ambulance.
+The squad is a specialized large truck chassis which carries paramedic equipment and a smaller cache of hose and firefighting equipment to compliment it's 150 gallon water tank.

 The National City Fire Department's Station 34's state-of-the-art facilities rival any in the county.
 We are proud of our history and heritage which are on display in the building's history room.
 We welcome visitors, so come by to take a look for yourself!